electronut/ElectronutLabs-bluey/README.md

 ![bluey](bluey-1.0.png)

+## What is Bluey?

-**Bluey** is a BLE development board with Temperature/Humidity, Ambient Light and Accelerometer sensors.
+**Bluey** is a BLE (Bluetooth Low Energy) development board with Temperature/Humidity, Ambient Light and Accelerometer sensors.

+Bluey uses the Nordic nRF52832 BLE
+SoC (System on a Chip) which has an ARM Cortex-M4F CPU and a 2.4 GHz radio that supports BLE and other proprietary wireless protocols.
+It also supports NFC and in fact the board comes with a built-in NFC PCB antenna.

+Bluey is ideal for a whole bunch of low-power IoT (Internet Of Things) projects.

-## Specifications
+### Specifications

-- Nordic nRF52832 QFAA BLE SoC
+- Nordic nRF52832 QFAA BLE SoC (512k RAM / 64k Flash)
 - TI HDC1010 Temperature/Humidity sensor
 - APDS-9300-020 ambient light sensor
 - ST Micro LSM6DS3 accelerometer